wigahluk/carenajs/README.md

 Calculates the min of an array.
 By convention, if the array is empty or undefined, returns Infinity.

+### nTiles(array, N)

+Return the N+1 n-tiles on a given array, including the zero n-tile also known as the minimum.

 ### sum(array[, array_2, ...])

 If there is only one argument and it is an array, it return the sum of all the elements of an array.